By Warren Nunn (first published Nov 2024. Updated Apr 2025)

 Albert Card started calling himself Professor Card from as early as 1908.

-An advertisement in The Merthyr Express, Aberdare and East Glamorgan Herald, Tredegar and West Monmouth Times Saturday, 12 December 1908, reads:
+An advertisement in The Merthyr Express, Aberdare and East Glamorgan Herald, Tredegar and West Monmouth Times of Saturday, 12 December 1908, reads:

 “God has placed signs in the hands of all men, that every man may know his work.”
 Job xxxvii, 7.